stadelmanma/netl-ap-map-flow/README.rst

     A. Run :code:`nano ~/.zshrc` to edit the file and copy and paste the .zshrc code block below into the bottom of the file.
         * Make sure you used the down arrow key to put your cursor at the bottom of the file
         * Once you've copied the block all you have to do in Babun is right click to paste, if you accidently highlighted something in Babun before pasting you will need to copy the block again.
-        * In Babun :code:`/cygdrive/c/` takes the place of the drive letter i.e. :code:`C:` and be sure you use forward slashes instead of back slashes.
         * If you installed Anaconda somewhere else you will need to tweak the path to match.
     B. Hit Ctrl+O and then Enter to save the file and then Ctrl+X to exit nano.
     C. Run :code:`source ~/.zshrc` to reload everything and try to start Python by running :code:`python3`